nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * **Graphical User Interface (GUI)**: A form of user interface that allows users to interact with electronic devices through graphical icons
 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **NUS**: National University of Singapore
+* **MRT** : Also known as the Mass Rapid Transit, Singapore high-speed railway system.
 * **Private contact detail**: A contact detail that is not meant to be shared with others
 * **Pull Request (PR)**: An event that takes place in software development when a contributor/developer is ready to begin the process of merging new code changes with the main project repository
 * **Repo (Repository)**: A storage location for software packages, mainly residing on GitHub